 Liver Problems in Dogs

-There are many things that can go wrong with a dog's liver.
+There are many liver disorders that can go wrong with a dog; acute liver failure, infectious canine hepatitis, endocrine diseases, liver cancer and many more.
 Most occur later in the dog's life, but some can occur at any time and some occur at birth.

 In this post, we'll discuss most of the causes as well as the symptoms and treatment options for them.